asararatnakar/fabric_v1_Chaincode_instructions/README.md

 # How to test Fabric V1.0 Chaincode

-How to test your chaincode from Vagrant :
+#### How to test your chaincode from Vagrant :
-You wrote some chaincode on Fabric V1.0 and now you are wondering on how to test the chaincode ??
-Probably you are on the right page :)
+You wrote some chaincode on Fabric V1.0 and wondering on how to test the chaincode ??
+Probably you are on the right page and below commands might help you  :)

 ```
 git clone https://github.com/hyperledger/fabric.git